Flank/flank-dashboard/metrics/ci_integrations/docs/04_ci_integrations_config_validator.md

 ## TL;DR

-Introducing a `CI Integrations Config Validator` provides an ability to validate the CI Integrations configuration fields before the `sync` command to provide additional context about the possible errors in the configuration file.
+Introducing a `CI Integrations Config Validator` provides an ability to validate the CI Integrations configuration fields by running the `validate` command that provides information about the possible errors in the configuration file.
-For example, if the configuration file contains a non-valid email/password used to log in into CI, the user sees the corresponding error before the `sync` process starts.
+For example, if the configuration file contains a non-valid email/password used to log in into CI, the user will get the corresponding error message once run the `validate` command.

 ## References
 > Link to supporting documentation, GitHub tickets, etc.